A note on sub-orthogonal lattices

-The laminate lattice is generally dense in their respective dimensions in special dimensions, $n=9,15,16,19,20,21,24$ admit integer representation un less equivalence, and in these cases can analyze the fast convergence, considere $n=24$ the matrix genator of Leech Lattice, unless equivalence is:
+The laminate lattice is generally dense in their respective dimensions in special dimensions, $n=9,15,16,19,20,21,24$ admit integer representation, un less equivalence, and in these cases can analyse the fast convergence, consider $n=24$ the matrix generator of Leech Lattice, unless equivalence is: